History of the Communist Party USA: Background

 A form of communism was pursued by religious groups in the 17th century.
 In the settlements of Plymouth and Jamestown, some land was held in common.
-The Labadists in Maryland (1684-1722), Johann Kelpius' colony of "The Woman in the Wilderness" (1605-1704) in what is now Philadelphia, the Dunker celibates (1713) at Ephrata in Lancaster County, Pennsylvania, and a community at Snowhill, near Harrisburg, Pennsylvania (1820), pursued communism of a sort.
+The Labadists in Maryland (1684–1722), Johann Kelpius' colony of "The Woman in the Wilderness" (1605–1704) in what is now Philadelphia, the Dunker celibates (1713) at Ephrata in Lancaster County, Pennsylvania, and a community at Snowhill, near Harrisburg, Pennsylvania (1820), pursued communism of a sort.
 As well, Shakers at New Lebanon, New York lived in a communistic way from about 1782 into the 1900s.
 Harmonites were a later variety of American religious communists.
 The Oneida Community, or the "Perfectionists," established by John Humphrey Noyes, which lasted from 1848 to 1880, is another example of a communistic religious community.

 As well, forms of communism and socialism were adhered to in a variety of secular utopian communities in American history.
 This includes many that were founded by the Fourierist and Owenist movements.
 The Kaweah (California) community and Ruskin colony (Tennessee) also ascribed to communist principles.

 Chronologically overlapping with these communistic social experiments, the earliest American socialist political groupings and parties got their start in the last half of the 19th century.
-Stephen Pearl Andrews and Victoria Woodhull were habituees of utopian communities and also participated in the communist movement's 1st International.
+Stephen Pearl Andrews and Victoria Woodhull were habituées of utopian communities and also participated in the communist movement's 1st International.
 Edward Bellamy and his book Looking Backward spawned both a wave of communistic Bellamy communities at various points in the U.S. and also a 1890s-era socialist political movement, the Nationalist Clubs, which provided leadership to the People's Party and the Populist Party.